Introduction

 Possibly Lydia Hart

-Later investigations by Sergeants Thick and White along with Sergeant Godley came across some bloodstained clothing in Batty Street, but little or nothing was made of it.
+Later investigations by Sergeants William Thick and Stephen White along with Sergeant George Godley came across some bloodstained clothing in Batty Street, but little or nothing was made of it.
 An interesting extract from the London edition of the New York Herald claims that a man named John Cleary informed the night editor on the night of September 7 that there was a murder in Back Church Lane (from which runs Pinchin Street).
 Later, a statement was taken from a John Arnold, a newsvendor of Charing Cross, saying he was John Cleary.
 He continued to say that after leaving the King Lud pub, he had been told by a soldier in Fleet Street, "Hurry up with your papers.
 Another horrible murder in Backchurch Lane."
 He then went to the Herald to share his findings.
 The soldier he described as between 35 and 36 years of age, 5ft 6ins, fair complexion and moustache, and he carried a parcel.
 No one by this description was ever taken into custody concerning the murder.

 The abdominal region of the body was heavily mutilated, and it was reported that the handiwork was eerily reminiscent of the Ripper's work; at least one account states that the womb was missing.
 The identity of the woman was a mystery, as the only clues were the facts that her arms and hands were "well formed and showed no signs of manual labour."
 Still, the police came to the conclusion she was a factory worker.